-The Initial Set of Rule has hierarchical property.
-It means that the Initial Set of Rules is categorized into "mutable" and "immutable" rules.
+The rules in Initial Set of Rules are hierarchically categorized into "mutable" and "immutable".
 The players can propose to amend or to repeal the mutable rules.
 The immutable rules can not be modified before it becomes mutable.
-This hierarchical setup are devised for the rules not to be in conflict with each other and for the game to keep playing.
+This hierarchical setup are devised for the rules not to be in conflict with each other easily and for the game to continue to be played.
 But this rigid property restrains the potential to keep changing the rules dynamically.